Lagrange point

 In celestial mechanics, the Lagrange points (/ləˈɡrɑːndʒ/), also called the Lagrangian points or libration points, are points of equilibrium for small-mass objects under the gravitational influence of two massive orbiting bodies.
 Mathematically, this involves the solution of the restricted three-body problem.

-Normally, the two massive bodies exert an unbalanced gravitational force at a point, altering the orbit of whatever is at that point.
-At the Lagrange points, the gravitational forces of the two large bodies and the centrifugal force balance each other.
+Normally, the two massive bodies exert an unbalanced gravitational force at a point, altering the orbit of any other celestial body at that point.
+At the Lagrange points, the gravitational forces of the two large bodies and the centrifugal pseudo-force balance each other.
 This can make Lagrange points an excellent location for satellites, as orbit corrections, and hence fuel requirements, needed to maintain the desired orbit are kept at a minimum.

 For any combination of two orbital bodies, there are five Lagrange points, L_{1} to L_{5}, all in the orbital plane of the two large bodies.
 There are five Lagrange points for the Sun–Earth system, and five different Lagrange points for the Earth–Moon system.
 L_{1}, L_{2}, and L_{3} are on the line through the centers of the two large bodies, while L_{4} and L_{5} each act as the third vertex of an equilateral triangle formed with the centers of the two large bodies.

 When the mass ratio of the two bodies is large enough, the L_{4} and L_{5} points are stable points, meaning that objects can orbit them and that they have a tendency to pull objects into them.
 Several planets have trojan asteroids near their L_{4} and L_{5} points with respect to the Sun; Jupiter has more than one million of these trojans.